Felicia’s Journey by William Trevor

 Tally’s Corner: A Study of Negro Streetcorner Men by Elliot Liebow

-The Correspondence of Walter Benjamin, 1910–1940 edited and annotated by Gershom Scholem, by Theodor W. Adorno, translated by Manfred Jacobson, translated by Evelyn Jacobson
+The Correspondence of Walter Benjamin, 1910–1940 edited and annotated by Gershom Scholem and Theodor W. Adorno, translated by Manfred Jacobson, translated by Evelyn Jacobson

 Jeremy Bernstein’s books include Plutonium: A History of the World’s Most Dangerous Element , Nuclear Weapons: What You Need to Know and A Palette of Particles.
 His latest book is Nuclear Iran (October, 2014).